wwarriner/uabrc.github.io/docs/data_management/lts/lts_faq.md

 If you are unsure of how to make the most of LTS, please [Contact Support](../../help/support.md)

-## How do Folders Work in LTS and S3?
+## How Do Folders Work in LTS and S3?

 LTS is an S3-compatible storage.
-S3 does not have a concept of folders, only buckets and objects, with a flat hierarchy.
+S3 does not have a concept of folders, only buckets and objects, with a flat structure.
 All buckets are siblings, and objects go in buckets.
 All objects in a given bucket are siblings.
 Buckets never go in buckets.
+The flat structure gives S3 stable performance and low cost at very large scales of data.

-However, almost all software solutions that interact with S3 have a way to simulate hierarchical folder structures.
+Almost all software solutions that interact with S3 have a way to simulate hierarchical folder structures.
 Zero-byte objects with a trailing slash `/` character are treated as though they were folders, e.g., `folder/`.
 Any objects prefixed with `folder/` will be treated as though contained within a folder called `folder`.
 In the simulation, buckets are also treated as folders.

 ### Example